DoTheEvo/Traefik-simplest-step-by-step/README.md

   My understanding of the process, simplified.

   `LE` - Let's Encrypt.
 A service that gives out free certificates</br>
-  `Certificate` - a file on the server containing cryptographic key that allows encrypted communication and can be also used to confirm the identity of the server</br>
+  `Certificate` - a cryptographic key stored in a file on the server, allows encrypted communication and confirms the identity</br>
   `ACME` - a protocol(precisely agreed way of communication) to negotiatie certificates from LE.
 It is part of traefik.</br>
   `DNS` - servers on the internet, translate domain names in to ip addresse</br>